Silver Reed: History

 With the advent of the digital revolution, the market for the company's core products shrank markedly.
 Sales peaked at approximately 35.7 billion yen ($1.3B, 2023) in the fiscal year ending March 1985, and declined annually until Silver Seiko declared bankruptcy in 2011 — with approximately 300 employees and 58 independent contractors (as of March 31, 2010).
 Silver Seiko was ultimately taken over by Lead Technos Co., Ltd. and Kashiwazaki US Tech Co., Ltd., newly established through a company split in 2011.

+Knitting Machines

+Silver Reed knitting machines have been sold under the brand name KnitMaster Empisal and Silver Reed in the United Kingdom, as KnitMaster and Singer in Australia, as Studio and Singer in Canada, and as Singer in the United States.

 Typewriters

 The company manufactured its personal manual ultra-portable and desktop typewriters, marketing them three ways: under their own Silver Reed label; marketing them as re-branded products for other typewriter companies (e.g., for Litton Industries' Royal brand); and marketing rebranded variants under the private labels of countless mass market retailers.